 Teen attacked, shot walking home in neighborhood off Central Thruway

-BATON ROUGE - Sheriff's deputies set up a permitter as they searched a neighborhood off the Central Thruway for three people who mugged and shot a teenager walking home.
+BATON ROUGE - Sheriff's deputies set up a perimeter Monday as they searched a neighborhood off the Central Thruway for three people who attacked and shot a teenager walking home.

-The shooting was reported around 2:46 Monday afternoon, the sheriff's office said.
+The shooting was reported around 2:46 p.m., the sheriff's office said.
 Three men started arguing with a teenager and one of the three shot the boy, authorities said.

 After the shooting, the three ran away.

-The teen was rushed to the hospital with concerning injuries, sources said.
+The teen was rushed to the hospital with serious injuries, sources said.

-The shooting was reported on the 3200 block of Ottawa Drive in the back of a neighborhood about a mile north of Florida Blvd. between Central Thruway and N Stevendale Road.
+The shooting was reported on the 3200 block of Ottawa Drive in the back of a neighborhood about a mile north of Florida Boulevard between Central Thruway and North Stevendale Road.